murumkar/hadoop-vagrant/README.md

 First install both [Virtual Box](http://virtualbox.org) and [Vagrant](http://vagrantup.com/) for your platform.

-Then simply clone this repository, change into the directory and bring the cluster up.
+Then simply clone this repository, change into the directory, issue "chmod 777 data" and bring the cluster up.

      $ vagrant up